-Commitments: As of June 30, 2012 the Company had one outstanding conditional revolving loan commitment to a portfolio company for \$1,000,000 of which \$800,000 was unfunded.
+Commitments: As of September 30, 2012, the Company had one outstanding revolving loan commitment to a portfolio company for \$1,000,000 that was unfunded.
+The commitment is generally subject to the borrowers meeting certain criteria such as compliance with financial and nonfinancial covenants.
 As of December 31, 2011, the Company had no off-balance sheet arrangements or unfunded commitments.